codymerritt347/quotebook/README.md

 There is a branch that contains added functionality!
 Enter `$ git checkout mac_speak` before deployment if interested.
-(This branch adds system Dictation capabilities!)
+(This branch adds system Speech capabilities!)

 ## Deployment